antonioborondo/environment/command_line/readme.md

 ### Settings > Startup

-Create the folder `C:\Dev` in your filesystem and then select `{Shells::cmd Dev}` from the "Specified named task" list:
+Create the folder `C:\Dev` in your filesystem first and then select `{Shells::cmd Dev}` from the "Specified named task" list:

 ![Screenshot](images/conemu_settings_startup.png?raw=true)